-Two years ago, the Edinburgh LTG teamed up with researchers working on Gaelic language technology.
-They operate under the banner of the Gaelic Algorithmic Research Group (GARG), which is led by Dr William Lamb from Celtic and Scottish Studies.
+Two years ago, the Edinburgh LTG teamed up with researchers working on Scottish Gaelic language technology.
+We operate under the banner of the Gaelic Algorithmic Research Group (GARG), which is led by Dr William Lamb from Celtic and Scottish Studies.

 To date, GARG started out by developing an automatic handwriting recognition model to convert manuscripts held at the School of Scottish Studies Archives (University of Edinburgh) to text using Transkribus.
 More information on this work can be found here.

-We then built a working automatic speech recogniser (ASR) for Scottish Gaelic, which turns Gaelic speech recordings to text.
+We then built a working automatic speech recogniser (ASR) for Scottish Gaelic, which turns Gaelic speech recordings into text.